Food & Drink

 - Coat the carrots with the grapeseed oil and season with 1/4 teaspoon of salt.

 - Grill the carrots on high heat.
-Once the carrots are charred on both sides, remove from heat and set aside.
+Once the carrots are charred and blister on both sides, remove from heat and set aside.

 The White Bean Hummus